ksuresh8/HelloProtractor/README.md

 # Hello Protractor
-Basic Test Framework with Protractor Jasmine Typescript NodeJS.
+Basic Test Framework with Protractor-Jasmine-TypeScript-NodeJS.

 Steps to build and run
 ----------------------